CrunchyData/crunchy-katacoda/postgis/qpostgisinto/01-spatial-data.md

 #### Spatial buffer and then select

 Finally let's do more complicated query that you could not do without sophisticated spatial operations.
 Suppose we were trying to put together emergency response centers in counties with high potential for storms.
-We are going to buffer 12 KM (about 8 miles) off a storm even center point and then select all the counties that intersect that buffered circle.
+We are going to buffer a 12.5 KM radius (about 8 miles) off a storm even center point and then select all the counties that intersect that buffered circle.
 We will use a grouping query to do a count of the storms circles per county.

-First is the query returning all the counties with 22.5KM of a storm event location:
+First is the query returning all the counties with 12.5KM of a storm event location:

 ```select geo.statefp, geo.county_name, se.locationid from county_geometry as geo, se_locations as se where ST_intersects(geo.the_geom, ST_Buffer(se.the_geom, 12500.0))  limit 200;```{{execute}}